nhh-ban/iterations-s232668/README.md

 ## Task 6 - making the plot prettier

 The plotting function in task 5 plots a volumes from a random station.
-Make changes as necessary so that we have appropriate legends to the plot - particularly the name of the traffic station.
+Make changes as necessary so that we have appropriate legends to the plot - particularly the name of the traffic station